epicduck64/epics-msc-mods/README.md

 # epics-msc-mods
-open source of almost all of my mods I have ever released on nexusmods.com I have quit modding and I won't be coming back.
+open source of almost all of my mods I have ever released on nexusmods.com I have quit MSC modding and I won't be coming back.